scriptbuzz/mbx-getstock-aws-puppeteer/README.md

 * Log-in to your AWS Account.
 * Create an S3 Bucket.
 * Create a DynamoDB table with a partition key "timestamb" and type string.
 Keep other defaults.
 * Create a Lambda Layer to host the chrome-aws-lambda binary.
+Follow this guide to build the package: https://github.com/scriptbuzz/mbx-getstock-aws-puppeteer

 <img src="./assets/mbx-lambda-00002.png" width="600">